the-turing-way/the-turing-way/project_management/jupyter-workshop-application-20191215.md

 Improving governance and interoperability across the various projects within the Jupyter ecosystem is an important strategic goal that requires specific business management and communications expertise.
 Professionals with these skills often do not see themselves represented in open source community leaders - where technical expertise tends to dominate - and therefore self-select out of the potential contributor pool.
 As with the Google Summer of Code expanding to include the Google Season of Docs, it is necessary for Project Jupyter to specifically recruit expertise in community and project management.
-The effect on more effective communication within Project Jupyter will be enhanced if the new contributors themselves represent a diverse community.
+The result of more effective communication within Project Jupyter will be enhanced if the new contributors themselves represent a diverse community.

 Supporting and empowering members of the most underrepresented and marginalised groups is not only a moral imperative but crucial to building a genuinely diverse and inclusive community.
 Implementations developed by people from multiple perspectives and lived experiences is one of the most effective ways to dismantle barriers to participation and adoption.